anup557/ciphers/gift/version-64/README.md

 ## Gift-64 Test Vector
 The test vectors are taken from "https://github.com/giftcipher/gift/tree/master/implementations/test%20vector".
-There is no test vectors given in the original paper.
+There is no test vectors given in the original paper though the github upload is by Thomas Peyrin, one of the author in the paper.

 1.  - **Message:** 0000000000000000
     - **Master Key:** 00000000000000000000000000000000